andykingking/cucumber-browser-preset-myob/README.md

 ###http_stub Stubs

-A stub registry is available, you can register a stub as being available on a port and subsequently interact with the stub.
+Through a stub registry you can register a stub as being available on a port and subsequently interact with the stub.

 ```
 \\ support\world.js